 “Won’t work?
 She’s a prognos,” the man said incredulously, but neither of them responded to him with even a glance.

-The woman stared at her, her eyes taking in Siobhan’s dark ones, flicking to the feathers still mostly shadowed by her hood, and then to Siobhan’s raised, empty hands.
+The woman stared at her, her eye focused on Siobhan’s darker ones, only flicking to the feathers.
 “Do you…” She swallowed.
 “Do they call you the Raven Queen, my lady?”